Antibiotics During Pregnancy-New Study Suggests Obesity As Possible Side Effect

 In fact, the study showed that it is not the antibiotics themselves which drive these metabolic effects, but however, the gut bacteria which have been altered.
 The researchers of the study have stressed that currently more evidence would be necessary before we can determine whether early use of antibiotics can lead to obesity also in humans.
 One part of the study was an experiment with three different groups of mice.

 The first group were given antibiotics in low doses from the last week of pregnancy, and these doses were continued to be administered throughout their lives.
 The second group were given the same amount of penicillin, after weaning, and they also continued to receive these doses for the rest of their lives.
 The final group were not given any antibiotics.

-During this experiment it was evident that both of the groups which received penicillin saw increased fat mass in their bodies.
-However the increase in fat mass was higher in the group of mice which received penicillin during the last week of pregnancy in the womb.
+During this experiment, it was evident that both of the groups which received penicillin saw an increased fat mass in their bodies.
+However, the increase in fat mass was higher in the group of mice which received penicillin during the last week of pregnancy in the womb.

 One of the unanswered questions of the 2012 study was whether the metabolic changes were caused as a result of antibiotic exposure or altered bacteria?
-However this latest study answers this question.
-It shows that the altered microbes are what drive the obesity effects.
+However, this latest study answers this question.
+It shows that altered microbes are what drive the obesity effects.